orangemug/manage-hosts/README.md

 On start `example/test1.js` will communicate with the server and setup its domain routing.
 You can see the mappings by going to <http://manage.hosts>.
 On exit of the process `example/test1.js` cleans up its routing using the `#remove` API method.

-## How do access my apps with an mobile device?
+## How do access my apps with a mobile device?
 You've probably realised that because we're using `etc/hosts` this is only accessible on the host machine, which means you can't access on a mobile device.
 However if you use <http://www.charlesproxy.com/> you can... yay!
 The details on how to do this are [here](http://www.charlesproxy.com/documentation/faqs/using-charles-from-an-iphone/)